GabiTulba/SVAS/README.md

 # Static Visualiser for Comparison Sorting Algorithms

 ## Overview
-Static Visualiser for Comparison Sorting Algorithms (**SVCSA** for short) is a exactly what the name sugests, a tool for visualizing comparison sorting algorithms.  <br>
+Static Visualiser for Comparison Sorting Algorithms (**SVCSA** for short) is exactly what the name sugests, a tool for visualizing comparison sorting algorithms.  <br>
 A static visualisation of a sorting algorithm is a graphic (see the examples below) of the states a vector goes through when it is being sorted by a specific algorithm.

 ## Instalation